matrix-org/matrix-spec-proposals/proposals/3754-removing-profile-info.md

 Even if it is not documented, it is currently possible to remove profile account data.
 The general consensus is to send `{ avatar_url: "" }` for `avatar_url` or `{}` for `displayname`.
-This means that a clarification in the spec would either be inconsistent between the `PUT` endpoints or it whould require a change in the current implementations.
+This means that a clarification in the spec would either be inconsistent between the `PUT` endpoints or it would require a change in the current implementations.

 [MSC4133](https://github.com/matrix-org/matrix-spec-proposals/pull/4133) introduces a way to add and delete custom profile fields, and its `DELETE` endpoint would effectively replace this MSC.